 - Returns & Exchanges

-Due to bio security concerns, no products that have come into contact with bees, honey or wax can be accepted for return.
+Due to bio security concerns, no products that have come into contact with bees, honey or wax can be accepted for return or exchange.

 All returns must be authorized via email or phone prior to shipping.
 Please e-mail email@example.com or call 403-764-8177 to start the return process.